 I began working at the House of Grace five years ago.
 The purpose of my initial project was to improve circumstances for families.
-I helped over 400 families by fundraising, providing medicine, children’s needs, and creating and distributing food packages.
+I helped over 400 families by fundraising, providing medicine, meeting children’s needs, and creating and distributing food packages.
 I write reports for each family for the social department and the national insurance.
-I host a lot of women’s workshops as well.
-It is hard to convince them to come since the daily need for food and money is paramount.
-They are in a hard situation, but we know it’s important so we encourage attendance.
-I work a lot with single mothers, victims of domestic abuse, and individuals facing economic issues.
+I also host many women’s workshops.
+It’s challenging to persuade them to attend since the daily need for food and money is paramount.
+They are in a difficult situation, but we know the workshops are important, so we encourage attendance.
+I frequently work with single mothers, victims of domestic abuse, and individuals facing economic challenges.

-When I tell people where I work they want to know if I feel safe, they also ask how I could work for an organization that helps prisoners.
-Before I started working here I shared the same common misconceptions and I did not really know what to expect.
-On one of my first days on the job, I was invited to eat lunch with everyone at the house, including the prisoners.
-Up to this point, I had only been working with families in need and had not yet met any of the prisoners we worked with.
-I suddenly became fearful, letting other people’s concerns about my job sway my ideas about the individuals we work with.
-I decided to get over my fears and attend the lunch.
-As I sat down in the kitchen I looked around and saw nothing other than welcoming and kind faces.
-My worries disappeared through the shared meals, laughter, and friendships forged among supposed criminals.
-I saw them for who they really are; people.
-At that moment I become a part of the House of Grace family.
-People still ask me today why I work with prisoners because all they can see are criminals, but all I see are people who are trying to lead productive lives and provide for their families.
-Many friends continue to ask me why we help Jews and Muslims, but to me, we are all God’s children.
-No matter what religion gender or circumstance the House of Grace is always there.
-This another reason why I fell in love with this organization.
-My job can be hard at times and I am not able to help everyone as much as I want, but I can see the impact we make every day in someone’s life.
-Now when people ask me why I work here with prisoners, I tell them all about my experiences, and the impact they’ve had on me.
-I tell them about the amazing people I’ve worked with and how not only have we helped them or changed them but how they’ve helped me become a better person.
+When I tell people where I work, they often inquire about my safety and question why I would work for an organization that assists prisoners.
+Before I started, I held the same common misconceptions and wasn’t sure what to expect.
+On one of my early days, I was invited to lunch with everyone, including the prisoners.
+Until then, I had primarily assisted families in need and hadn’t met any of the prisoners.
+Hesitation crept in as I let others’ apprehensions influence my perception.
+I decided to face my fears and join the meal.
+Sitting in the kitchen, I was met with nothing but warm and welcoming faces.
+My reservations melted away amid shared meals, laughter, and the genuine bonds formed with those labeled as criminals.
+I saw them for who they truly are: people.
+At that moment, I became a part of the House of Grace family.
+People still question why I work with prisoners, only seeing the criminal label, but I see individuals striving to lead fulfilling lives and support their families.
+Some friends even ask why we assist both Jews and Muslims, but to me, we are all God’s children.
+Regardless of religion, gender, or circumstance, the House of Grace is always present.
+This inclusivity is one of the reasons I deeply admire this organization.
+While my job can be demanding and I can’t assist everyone as much as I’d like, I witness our positive impact daily.
+Now, when asked about my choice to work here with prisoners, I share my experiences and the profound influence they’ve had on my growth.
+I talk about the incredible individuals I’ve collaborated with and how, beyond our assistance to them, they’ve enriched my life and made me a better person.